THeK3nger/calibre-mcp/README.md

 - [x] Query the Calibre library.
 - [x] Search Books.
 - [x] Full Text Search.
+- [x] Get Book's Metadata.
+- [x] List/Edit Custom Columns.
-- [ ] Add/Remove Saved Searches.
+- [ ] List/Edit Metadata.

-... and more.
+... and then we will see.

 ## How to use